numbas/editor-docs/source/question/reference.rst

     Show correct answer on reveal?
         When the student reveals answers to the question, or views the question in review mode, should a correct answer be shown?
 You might want to turn this off if you're doing custom marking and the part has no "correct" answer.

+    Show score feedback icon?
+        After the student submits an answer to this part, should an icon describing their score be shown?
+        This is usually shown next to the input field, as well as in the feedback box.
+        You might want to turn this off if you've set up a question with a custom marking script which assigns a score based on the answers to two or more parts (or gapfills), meaning the individual parts have no independent "correct" or "incorrect" state.

 Part types
 ----------